-When it comes down to deciding between getting a divorce with your partner or getting your short-term marriage annulled, what does one take into consideration?
-Many people don’t understand the literalness of an annulment – when your marriage is annulled, it legally never even happened.
+When it comes down to deciding between getting a divorce with your partner or getting your short-term marriage annulled, what should be considered?
+Many people don’t understand the literalness of an annulment – when your marriage is annulled, it legally never happened.
 In an annulment, your marriage doesn’t and didn’t exist, which is why so many people decide to annul their marriages annually.
 Are you considering annulling your marriage instead of going through a divorce?
 Keep on reading to learn how to get a marriage annulment in Florida.

 What Exactly is a Marriage Annulment?

 A marriage annulment, like a divorce, is a court action that ends a marriage.
 However, vastly different from a divorce, a marriage annulment treats the marriage as if it never occurred.
 There are two types of annulments, civil and religious.
 A civil annulment is one that is granted by a state’s government after a lawsuit.